-Troop Messenger is a newcomer to the business messaging world that seeks to take on Slack with a more affordable pricing package.
+Troop Messenger is a newcomer to the corporate instant messaging world that seeks to take on Slack with a more affordable pricing package.
 Troop Messenger’s features stand toe-to-toe with Slack with some wanton app integrations still waiting in line to be updated on the platform.
 Chat, Voice, and Video all packaged into one will create a nice little trifecta for companies who wish to tackle any medium of communication in the workplace.

 The Pricing Plan, Bust or Must?

 Troop Messenger sports one of the most outstanding pricing models that heavily fortunes the smaller teams out there.
-Starting free, with premium and pro enterprise plans being as low as $1 and $5 respectively, Toop Messenger very clearly is looking out for the little guy.
+Starting free, with premium and pro enterprise plans being as low as $1 and $5 respectively, Troop Messenger very clearly is looking out for the little guy.

 With an offer of 50GB free storage in an industry that offers storage as a premium addon, it’s hard to say whether or not the packages are going to be high in volume but low in conversion.
 The product has more maturity in its future where integrations are in a headlong race to see who has the most before they need to get Zapier involved.

 The features of Flock are more or less the same with Slack: one-on-one and in-group conversation, integrated to-dos and able to add reminders for any messages.
 But here’s the best part: the price is cheaper than Slack, which is all the better for the Flock users.

 More reads on why leveraging workplace conversation is important for your business in here.

 Polls are another included feature of Flock, where it allows you to do an opinion poll on it, which is better than Slack where you must establish and connect another app account beforehand.
 Also, the wide integration with a list of other apps like Zapier, IFTTT made the support even better.